Cricket-One Day International West Indies v India line-ups

 India: Ajinkya Rahane, Shikhar Dhawan, Virat Kohli (capt), Yuvraj Singh, MS Dhoni, Kedar Jadhav, Hardik Pandya, Ravichandran Ashwin, Kuldeep Yadav, Bhuvneshwar Kumar, Umesh Yadav

-Referees: Kumar Dharmasena (Umpire), Joel Wilson (Umpire), Chris Gaffaney (TV umpire), David Boon (Match referee)
+Referees: Nigel Duguid (Umpire), Chris Gaffaney (Umpire), Kumar Dharmasena (TV umpire), David Boon (Match referee)